ionic-team/capacitor-site/pages/docs/v3/guides/mocking-plugins.md

 };
 ```

-This is very easy to spy on, and does not try to make any native calls.
+Since this is a plain JavaScript objecct and not a proxy object, it is very easy to spy on.
+Also, since it is a mock it does not try to make any native calls.
 This makes the use of manual mocks an ideal choice to use when testing code that uses Capacitor plugins.

 ### Jest